Mepolizumab: History

-Mepolizumab was evaluated in a randomized, double-blind, multicenter, placebo-controlled trial in 108 participants with hypereosinophilic syndrome (HES).
+Mepolizumab was evaluated in a randomized, double-blind, multicenter, placebo-controlled trial in 108 participants with hypereosinophilic syndrome.
 In the study, participants were randomly assigned to receive mepolizumab or placebo by injection every four weeks.
-The trial compared the proportion of subjects who experienced a HES flare during the 32-week treatment period.
-A HES flare was defined as worsening of clinical signs and symptoms of HES or increasing eosinophils (disease-fighting white blood cells) on at least two occasions.
+The trial compared the proportion of subjects who experienced a hypereosinophilic syndrome flare during the 32-week treatment period.
+A hypereosinophilic syndrome flare was defined as worsening of clinical signs and symptoms of hypereosinophilic syndrome or increasing eosinophils (disease-fighting white blood cells) on at least two occasions.
 The trial compared the proportions of participants with at least one flare over a 32-week treatment period, as well as the time to the first flare.
-Fewer participants in the mepolizumab treatment group (28%) had HES flares compared to participants in the placebo group (56%), with a 50% relative reduction.
-In addition, the time to the first HES flare was later, on average, for participants treated with mepolizumab versus placebo.
+Fewer participants in the mepolizumab treatment group (28%) had hypereosinophilic syndrome flares compared to participants in the placebo group (56%), with a 50% relative reduction.
+In addition, the time to the first hypereosinophilic syndrome flare was later, on average, for participants treated with mepolizumab versus placebo.

+Society and culture

+Legal status

+In November 2015, the US Food and Drug Administration (FDA) approved mepolizumab for severe asthma, and in December 2015 mepolizumab was authorized for medical use in the European Union.